-a) Tissues and / or cells stored in quarantine are stored separately from tissue and / or cells that have been released from quarantine.

-c) There are procedures for cleaning and decontamination.

-d) Staff are provided with appropriate protective clothing and equipment that minimise the risk of contamination of tissue and / or cells and the risk of infection to themselves.
+- a) Tissues and / or cells stored in quarantine are stored separately from tissue and / or cells that have been released from quarantine. - b) Where processing of tissues and / or cells involves exposure to the environment, it occurs in an appropriate, monitored environment as required by Directions 002/2018. - c) There are procedures for cleaning and decontamination. - d) Staff are provided with appropriate protective clothing and equipment that minimise the risk of contamination of tissue and / or cells and the risk of infection to themselves.